72sevenzy2/sniper.js/README.md

 aswell as:

 npx sniper snipe4 start
-^ this will try to snipe a 4 letter username.
+^ this will try to snipe a 4 letter username (keep in mind it checks infinitely untill 1 shows available)

 npx sniper snipe5 start
-^ this will try to snipe a 5 letter username.
+^ this will try to snipe a 5 letter username (checks infinitely untill 1 shows available)

 And it should work as the same regardless if you include the npx or not.